adopted-ember-addons/ember-cli-chart/README.md

 # Ember Chart

 This is an Ember CLI addon for adding a [ChartJS](http://www.chartjs.org/) component.
+This addon has been tested on Ember-CLI v0.1.15.

 ### Installation

 ```
-$ npm install --save-dev ember-cli-chart
+$ ember install:npm ember-cli-chart
 ```

 ### Usage